mattm8600/NSSSIP2023/src/perception_pkg/README.md

 ## Program Overview:
 - This algorithm determines the best location to place a sensor based on a few parameters.
 For this internship, the perception team decided our algorithm should focus flatness of the terrain.
 As such, our algorithm will output a single (lat,long) coordinate.
 - Some of the parameters this algorithm uses to decide the best location for sensor-placement involves a radius of interest and the starting coordinates, which serves as the center of the circle that is internally used.
+- Regardless of how many bands the Digital Elevation Model (DEM) has, only the minimum band is used.

 ## Program Requirements:
 - This program requires a variety of libraries, which are located in the requirements.txt file.
 You can install all of the libraries at by running the terminal-command **pip install -r requirements.txt**.
 - In order for the algorithm to analyze a region of interest, it requires the aerial imagery (that has been run through a semantic segmented algorithm) and the corresponding LiDAR data.
 It is advised to also have the Digital Elevation Model (DEM) image.
 All images must be in a .tif format.
 - For this internship, we only focused on finding the flattest region to place a sensor.
-- Regardless of how many bands or what bands your DEM image has, this

 ## Example:
 - In this package, if one wishes to see how the algorithm works without using the drone, you may look at the example provided.